Your Last Line of Defense: Are Your Backups Tested and Battle-Ready?

 RTO and RPO: The Numbers That Matter

 The truth is, backups that aren’t tested are worthless.
-Regular testing confirms that your backups are restorable, data is captured correctly and often enough, recovery works under real-world conditions and your recovery time commitments are achievable.
+Regular testing confirms that your backups are restorable, data is captured correctly and often enough, recovery works under real-world conditions, and your recovery time commitments are achievable.

-Two metrics shape your recovery strategy:
+Two metrics shape both your recovery strategy and your overall business continuity plan:

 Managing Risk Through Regular Review and Testing